 Most commonly, abusive email messages come from a forged or fake address which can be accomplished easily in many programs and scripts.
 Using SPF, DKIM, and DMARC in tandem will help build your domain’s reputation, and avoid having your mail end up in your customer’s spam folder.
 We make it easy to use on your account, as we support all three records.
 Here's a quick recap of all records:

 An SPF record is a policy which is set up within your DNS record that allows the email receiver's email client to validate if the server is allowed to send messages on its behalf.
-In layman's terms, SPF acts like a whitelist for email servers, dictating what can and cannot send on your domains behalf.
+In layman's terms, SPF acts like an allowlist for email servers, dictating what can and cannot send on your domains behalf.
 This can cut down significantly on forged emails.
 You can read more about setting up records for Zendesk in our article, Setting up SPF for Zendesk to send email on behalf of your email domain.

 DKIM records are a protocol which validates a message’s cryptographic signature against a public key placed in the DNS record of sender’s domain.
 This helps ensure that there was no deviation within the path of the email, and shows if a message has been altered in anyway prior to the receiver getting the message.
 Due to this, servers tend to find any domain or email more reputable, and less likely to end up in a spam folder (or outright rejected).
 You can setup the DKIM records needed for Zendesk by following the article, Digitally signing your emails with DKIM or DMARC.